kisibor/portfolio/finalprojectpartone.md

     * Economic fragility: examining if Black residents concentrated in low paying jobs and Black unemployment rates from 2010 to 2020
     * Violent crimes: a breakdown of homicides and/or violent crimes by neighborhood demographics
 4. Where do we go from here?
-    * policy reforms
+    * Policy reforms
-    * more investment in Black neighborhoods
+    * More investment in Black neighborhoods
-    * increase affordable housing
+    * Increase affordable housing
 # Story Arc
 ![Alt text](IMG-3997.jpg)